-Certolizumab pegol is a medication that has been used to treat some autoimmune conditions.
+Certolizumab pegol is a medication used to treat some autoimmune conditions.
 It is called a tumor necrosis factor (TNF) inhibitor because it binds and blocks TNF, a substance in the body that causes inflammation in the joints, spine, and skin.
-Certolizumab pegol is sold under the brand name Cimzia®.
+Certolizumab pegol is sold under the brand name Cimzia[®].